Floquet-engineered diode performance in a Majorana-quantum dot Josephson junction: Numerical analyses of driven Josephson junction and diode characteristics

 Thus, we conclude that \(\zeta\) not only plays a key role in producing a finite JDE, but also acts as a tuning parameter (responsible for the sign reversal of $\mathcal{R}$) for setting the biasing condition, offering an effective means of controlling the JDE.

 To gain deeper insight into how the diode effect operates across different frequency regimes, it is essential to analyze the RF as a function of Floquet frequency, \(\omega\).
 Fig.~\ref{fig:RC_vs_omega} presents the variation of \(\mathcal{R}\) with \(\omega\) for four distinct values of $\mu$.
 As said earlier, the asymmetric drive parameter, $\zeta$ is fixed at $\pi/4$ for our analysis.
 A noteworthy observation from this figure is that regardless of the choice of \(\mu\), \(\mathcal{R}\) exhibits irregular fluctuations in the low-frequency regime.
-In contrast, as $\omega$ increases \(\mathcal{R}\) reaches a peak for each of these values of $\mu$ (exhibiting a maximum of $\mathcal{R}$ around $70\%$ for $\mu=1.5$) at a certain $\omega$ ($\omega_p$), before undergoing a linear decline in the intermediate-frequency regime (the frequency range where \(\mu\) is comparable to \(\omega\)).
-This linear dependence indicates that within this regime of $\omega$, the JC should exhibit a smooth and periodic variation.
+This irregularity stems from the absence of a uniform pattern or well-defined periodicity in the Josephson current in the low-frequency regime, a feature that we have explained elaborately in Appendix \ref{appendixE}.
+On the other hand, as $\omega$ increases \(\mathcal{R}\) reaches a peak for each of these values of $\mu$ (exhibiting a maximum of $\mathcal{R}$ around $70\%$ for $\mu=1.5$) at a certain $\omega$ ($\omega_p$), before undergoing a linear decline in the intermediate-frequency regime (the frequency range where \(\mu\) is comparable to \(\omega\)).
+This linear dependence indicates that within this regime of $\omega$, the Josephson current should exhibit a smooth and periodic variation.
+Moreover, in a similar fashion, the physical origin behind such a linear dependency has been illustrated in Figs.~\ref{fig:current_at_different_frequencies} and \ref{fig:gap_invariant} of Appendix \ref{appendixE}.
 Consequently, RF gradually decreases and eventually vanishes in the high-frequency regime, which is expected in the static limit.
-Hence, this notable feature implies that the transition from a finite to a zero value of $\mathcal{R}$ occurs at a critical, $\omega$ (say $\omega_s$) which shifts to a greater value for larger values of \(\mu\).
+Hence, this notable feature implies that the transition from a finite to a zero value of $\mathcal{R}$ occurs at a critical $\omega$ (say $\omega_s$) which shifts to a greater value for larger values of \(\mu\).
 Moreover, as \(\mu\) increases, the rate of decline in rectification in the intermediate-frequency regime gets slower, exhibiting a larger difference between $\omega_p$ and $\omega_s$.
 Therefore, for larger values of $\mu$, $\omega_s$ is required to be larger for the RF to vanish.
-This analysis demonstrates a high-precision smooth operating region for the JD by controlling the frequency $\omega$ and the asymmetric drive strength $\zeta$.
+This analysis demonstrates a high-precision smooth operating region for the diode by controlling the frequency $\omega$ and the asymmetric drive strength $\zeta$.